And just like that, Week 1 is upon us. The NFL offseason felt about as short-lived as Tom Brady's retirement.

 Anderson got people talking again in June with a since deleted tweet saying, "Ain't gone lie.
 Thinking about retiring.''

-Spoiler alert: Anderson hasn't retired, Mayfield is now a Panther and the Carolina locker room just got a whole lot more interesting.
+Spoiler alert: Anderson hasn't retired, Mayfield was named starting QB for the Panthers and the Carolina locker room just got a whole lot more interesting.